Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 > Conventionally, each round corresponds to a month of the year; the first round is January, the second February, and so on.
 12 rounds is thus a *year*, 6 rounds a *half-year*, and 3 rounds a *season*.
 {.is-info}

-Furthermore, the exact number of jokers in the deck, and their unique properties (if any), should be agreed upon.
+Furthermore, the exact number of jokers in the deck, and their unique properties (if any), should be agreed upon, as should the required *stop minimum*.

 Any other house rules should also be established at this point, in order to keep gameplay smooth and fair.